godspeedahmad/swift-pass/README.md

 ## License

-SwiftPass is licensed under the MIT License.
+swift-pass is licensed under the MIT License.

-Feel free to use SwiftPass in your projects and contribute to making password generation faster and more secure!
+Feel free to use swift-pass in your projects and contribute to making password generation faster and more secure!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.